 Summer is prime time for these berries as their season runs from May to October.
 Grab some sunshine and a big batch of berries in one trip (while also getting some exercise) by picking your own at orchards across America.
 If you’ve got a craving for blueberries during the winter months, never fear: Many of these recipes use dried or frozen blueberries that can be stored all year long.

-Zucchini quick bread is one of the easiest (and tastiest!) ways to get some vegetables at breakfast, and this recipe adds blueberries for a great blueberry muffin-zucchini bread hybrid.
+Zucchini bread is one of the easiest (and tastiest) ways to get some vegetables at breakfast, and this recipe adds blueberries for a great blueberry muffin-zucchini bread hybrid.

 Meet your new go-to breakfast for a busy morning.
-Overnight oats “cook” in the fridge overnight, so a delicious healthy oatmeal breakfast is all set to go in the A.M.
+Overnight oats “cook” in the fridge overnight, so a delicious healthy oatmeal breakfast is all set to go in the morning.
 The blueberries, cinnamon, maple syrup, bananas, walnuts, and vanilla in this recipe sweeten it up.
 Make a big batch to last the whole week!

 This spin on the old-school blueberry muffin is designed to be gluten-free and vegan, but you can swap out the gluten-free flour and oats for whatever you have on hand.
 Quinoa means this isn’t just any muffin—it’s all about that protein!